UPDATE: Guide to Russian Federation Law in English:

 · Migration: Russian Federation (Legislationline) Provides relevant constitutional provisions, and several laws, including Law on Refugees, Federal Law on the Procedure for Exiting and Entering the Russian Federation, Federal Law on the State Border (1993, as amended 2005).

 · Refworld: Russian Federation (UNHCR) Comprehensive site gives information on cases from courts in other countries as well as the European Court of Human Rights involving Russian matters, legislation, policy matters on refugees.
-Has category “Legal Information,” which can be searched by “type,” i.e. national legislation, case law, treaties, etc. Among the laws provided are Law on Forced Migrants (1995); Federal Law on Citizenship (2002); Federal Law on the Procedure for Exit from the Russian Federation and Entering into the Russian Federation (1996), and others.
+Has category “Laws” which leads to National Legislation.
+Among the laws provided for Russia are Law on Forced Migrants (1995) ; Federal Law on Citizenship (update 2009) ; Federal Law on the Procedure for Exit from the Russian Federation and Entering into the Russian Federation (1996) , and others.

 · Country Reports on Human Rights Practice (U.S. State Department) .
 Select year, then country.

-· Federal Constitutional Law on the Plenipotentiary for Human Rights in the Russian Federation (as amended 16 October 2006).
-In Russia and the Republics, vol. 1.
+· Federal Constitutional Law on the Plenipotentiary for Human Rights in the Russian Federation ederation.
+Amended.
+In Russia and the Republics, v.
+1.

 · Federal Constitutional Law on the Commissioner of Human Rights in the Russian Federation (Ombudsman Information Network)